nyxiereal/ReVancedPacker/README.md

 Lower on the list = lower priority
 # ToDo:
 - [ ] make it better
-- [x] Add better downloader from XeLib v1
-- [ ] Optimize code using ChatGPT
+- [ ] Waiting for issues / requests

 # Required Programs:
 - Python 3.10.9 (Rewrite)